A second opinion is when another doctor (in addition to your regular doctor) gives you his or her view about:

 - Have another doctor look at those choices with you (second opinion)

-- Participate in treatment decisions by making your wishes known
+- Participate in treatment decisions by telling your doctor what you do and don't want

 When to get a second opinion